 If high school has not been successful for you, perhaps you need to take some time out to work, travel the world, or otherwise get your act together.
 Many students have a difficult time seeing the direct relevance of academic work to their lives.
 They are confused about their direction in life.
 And they may not be listening to the adults in their lives who harp at them about the importance of a college education.

 But what will colleges think if you don’t go directly from high school to college?
 Colleges are happy to accept older, more directed students.
 As we have discussed, about half of students who start college complete their degrees in six years.
 If you apply after a year or two of work experience, travel, or internships, you will be more mature.
 As well as more directed as you enter college.
-From the college’s perspective, you are probably more likely to complete your degree than the pea-green freshman who has no idea what he wants out of college.
+From the college’s perspective, you are probably more likely to complete your degree than the pea-green freshman who has no idea what they want out of college.

-So to come back to our original question.
-Even a student with poor grades in high school still has a shot at a college education.
-The American educational system allows for second chances.
-It’s not completely unusual to hear of people in their 80s and 90s who finally achieve their goal of a college education.
 Your high school grades may make it impossible for you to walk a straight line right into college.
 But if you make good choices, develop some self-discipline, and set goals for yourself, you can attain all your goals—and more.

 The post If My Grades Are Bad, Can I Still Go To College? first appeared on College Admission Counseling.